atsushieno/aap-juce-helio/README.md

 ## Licensing notice

 Helio Workstation is released under the GPLv3 license.

+aap-juce is released under the GPLv3 license.

 There isn't really a lot of sources that can claim my copyright in this repo.